denisecase/datafun-04-jupyter/README.md

 ## Overview

-Project 4 uses a combination of Python and Markdown to create a compelling data story using exploratory data analysis in a Jupyter Notebook.
-The project includes a project virtual environment with  popular libraries for data analytics including pandas, matplotlib, and seaborn.
+Project 4 uses a combination of Python and Markdown to create an initial data story in a Jupyter Notebook.
+The project includes a project virtual environment with popular libraries for data analytics including pandas, matplotlib, and seaborn, and introduces a common process for starting exploratory data analysis projects.

 ## Deliverable Names